 If you understand the purpose of including alternatives in your investment portfolio — seeking improved risk-adjusted returns — you almost certainly understand that your chances of predicting when markets will move up or down is slim to none.
-Indeed, the past twelve months have seen the stock market climb steadily as investors execute a risk-on trade fed by continued encouragement from Fed policy, contained European debt crisis (for now), and tired acquiescence of extremely slow growth in the U.S.
+Indeed, 2013 saw the stock market climb steadily as investors held a risk-on position fueled by continued encouragement from Fed policy, healing European economy (for now), and tired acquiescence of slow growth in the U.S.

 But once you step back and take a look at the bigger picture, your perspective on where the equity market is, and what direction it’s heading in next, may change.
-The S&P 500 Index is hovering around levels we haven’t seen since April of 2007.
+The S&P 500 Index has soared past levels we haven’t seen since May of 2007.

 Of course there are dozens of arguments, both technical and fundamental, for how long this trend will continue.
 And likewise, there are dozens of arguments for when the trend will reverse.
 But one thing’s for sure.
 Though many will make a living pondering WHEN the next down market will occur, no one will argue IF it will occur.